moneymanagerex/general-reports/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Donations
+If you enjoyed these reports and feel like buying me coffee, you can donate at my Ripple address: `rUY7DvWqNnSYCYiVr986W71tuaKtDCMNz3`.
+Thank you very much!